bootsbaugarage.ch

 Transport

-ARTEMIS is with a cartop weight of 23 - 27 kg certainly light enough to be cartopped.
+With a cartop weight of 23 - 27 kg, ARTEMIS is light enough to be cartopped.
 You can load her on the roof rack without assistance.
 On land, we use a canoe trolley or just take her on the shoulder.

 Building

 Sailing canoe ARTEMIS, Hull No. 4 ARTEMIS can be purchased as complete boat or as hull.
 The easiest way to build an ARTEMIS sailing canoe completely yourself is from a kit, but plans are also available.
-Building an ARTEMIS is suitable for a first-time builder.
-The plans instructions contain lots of photos, information on each building step, how to join the plywood, how to mark the shapes of the panels, how to use the epoxy.
+The plans instructions contain lots of photos, information on each building step, how to join the plywood, how to mark the shapes of the panels, how to use epoxy.
 The kit instructions are even more detailed.
-You can use them as a course on boatbuilding than a simple plan.
+You can use them as a course on boatbuilding rather than a simple plan.

 One of the first things you will notice is that there is no timber framing.
 The interior is very clean and open.
 Expect about 100 to 120 hours if you build from a kit and some more if you build from plans.